sourenasami/British-Columbia_Aviation-Decarbonization/README.md

 # British Columbia-Python-Calliope
-This repository contains Calliope and Python-based models designed to assess the potential of British Columbia, Canada, to meet local jet fuel demand from 2030 to 2050, comparing both fossil and renewable pathways.
+This repository contains Python and Calliope-based models designed to assess the potential of British Columbia, Canada, to meet local jet fuel demand from 2030 to 2050, comparing both fossil and renewable pathways.

 ---

 ## Overview

-There are two directories in this project, namely _Calliope_Modeling_ and _Economic_Uncertainty_.
+There are two directories in this project, namely _Calliope_Modeling_ and _Python_Economic_Uncertainty_.
 - **_Calliope_Modeling_** contains the Calliope modeling files for the optimal planning of the base and SAF scenarios from 2030 to 2050.
-- **_Economic_Uncertainty_** includes Python files developed for economic uncertainty analysis.
+- **_Python_Economic_Uncertainty_** includes Python files developed for economic uncertainty analysis.

 The relevant files within each directory and their functions are explained in the following sections.